 Make sure you have a wander through the Pollinator Garden on your way out.
 It showcases natural plant/pollinator partnerships and is so very pretty and fragrant, great for teaching kids about the pollination process.

 Entry is free and the museum is open every day except Christmas from 10 AM to 5:30 PM.

 Over summer, the Smithsonian holds sleepovers in some of their museums but you need to plan well in advance, tickets sell out well in advance and kids need to be 8 or over.

 Closest metro Station is the Smithsonian Station

 Have you been to the Smithsonian Museum of Natural History?
-We’d love to hear what you thought, just leave us a review of the SMNH or pop a comment below.
+We’d love to hear what you thought.
+Just pop a comment below.

 If you’re looking for things to do in Washington DC with kids, you may also like our full review of the Smithsonian National Zoo.